steaks/codeducky/blogs/RazorTrickPassRazorCodeIntoMethods.md

 }
 </pre>

-It's also useful when you want to implement common components.
-(See <a href="http://www.codeducky.org/razor-trick-using-block/">Razor trick: using block</a> to learn how to implement common components with using blocks.)
+It's also useful when you want to implement custom HTML helpers.
+See <a href="http://www.codeducky.org/razor-trick-using-block/">Razor trick: using block</a> to learn how to custom HTML helpers with using blocks.

 For example, you can leverage C# methods to centralize code for comment blocks that require special markup and css styling.